So where were we…

 As we played, the new MGM came into view.
-Another mogul Kirk Kerkorian was back in the game and was building the (at the time) world’s largest hotel.
-An emerald city inspired monstrosity.
+Another mogul, Kirk Kerkorian, was back in the game and building the world’s largest hotel (at the time)—an Emerald City-inspired monstrosity.

 My dad commented on the size of the MGM.
 It dominated the skyline.
 This was the second MGM Grand.
-The first MGM Grand is now Bally’s.
+The first MGM Grand is now the Horseshoe.